 Other national joint replacement registries such as the Swedish Hip Arthroplasty Register have proven that monitoring survivorship reduces revision rates.
 A reduction in revisions translates into fewer costs for many of the stakeholders involved.
 In addition, the overall cost to the public is reduced.
 Joint registries demonstrate up to a 50% reduction in revision rates after registry initiation and identification of best practices.
 If the U.S. revision rates were reduced by just 2%, Medicare could realize a savings of over $65 million dollars.
 Additionally, the Centers for Medicare & Medicaid (CMS) and some insurance payers (BlueCross BlueShield’s Blue Distinction program) offer those who participate in registries additional incentives, helping to increase your motivation.

-My hospital is interested in joining the Registry, but the subscription fee is not in our budget.
+My institution is interested in joining the Registry, but the subscription fee is not in our budget.
 Can we still participate?

 Yes.
 Beginning in 2018, AJRR participants will only need to pay a modest setup fee to submit data to the Registry.
 You will also receive a yearly report on the data your hospital submitted.
 If you would like access to the RegistryInsights™ dashboards, you will need to pay a small subscription fee; however, it’s considered minimal compared to some other quality initiatives available in the market.
 For more information about the AJRR fee structure, click here.

 Is there a fee for sending Level II and Level III data?